So many of us have heard of Tantra yet very few know what the name actually means; for others the idea of Tantra has been sadly tainted.

 You may have fresh rose petals all over the ground, this adds to your senses.

 Incense, make sure it is a scent that awakens sexuality and soothes your soul by calming your mind, some of the best are: Musk, Sandalwood, Jasmine.

 Have a good body oil handy and warm.
 If using scented oil always mix it up with your regular baby oil as scented oils are too hard on the skin and can bee too intrusive on your senses.

 Music: calming but erotic.
 There are many tracks specifically for Tantra.

 When coming into your room/shrine you should start with intention.
-This may seem silly for both of you, but it does create a different aura to the whole thing, plus is a beautiful sign of trust to hear your loved one tell you what his/her intention is.
+This may seem silly for both of you but it does create a different aura to the whole thing, plus is a beautiful sign of trust to hear your loved one tell you what his/her intentions are.

-Usually after intention comes breathing, you want to be in sync, and with it comes eye gazing for connection.
+Usually after intention comes breathing and eye gazing; you want to be in sync.
 Once you are connected comes the fun of sexuality, that is where tantric massage usually comes into play (All types of regular massage including relaxation massage are given on a table.
 Tantric massage is given on the floor, on top of a nice comfortable mat.)
-Be open and honest with your partner about your likes and dislikes, and take it from there.
+Be open and honest with your partner about your likes and dislikes and take it from there.

 There are many ways and positions to explore.
 There are many techniques which can be helpful during a Tantric massage as well as during intercourse but that is not what this article is about… next time!
 For now, I hope the above has given you a better idea of what Tantra is and what it involves.